Rahmamouradsayed/project-click-store/README.md

 E-commerce web application designed to provide a seamless shopping experience for customers purchasing clothing and fashion products.
 The platform focuses on user-friendly features, efficient order management, and secure transactions, while empowering store administrators with tools to manage products and orders effectively.
 ## Key Features:
 User Registration and Authentication:
-Account creation, secure login, password reset, and Google OAuth login options.
+Account creation, secure login,logout, password reset with email verification link , and Google OAuth login options.

+Product Browsing:
+Search, view products, and manage a wishlist(add/delete).

 Order Management:
-Add to cart, update product quantities, search for products, and manage a wishlist.
+Add to cart, update product quantities or remove items from the cart.

 Admin Management:
-Manage products, view detailed orders, and track order statuses.
+Manage products,has access on customer data, view detailed orders, and track order statuses.

 Secure Checkout:
 Review order summaries and confirm purchases easily and securely.
-Click Store combines simplicity and functionality to enhance the shopping experience for users and streamline management for store administrators.

 ## Requirement:  Ensure you have the following python libraries installed
 Authlib==1.3.2